 Many Catholics pick their choice of depiction of Jesus’s suffering, based mainly on personal preference.
 Others pick theirs based on the tenants of their faiths variation or interpretation of the good book.

-Made of olive wood and featuring the Christian sun, these crosses can be found here
+Made of olive wood and featuring the Christian sun, these crosses can be found here.

-2) St. Benedict Crucifix Cross
+2) St. Benedict Crucifix Crosses

-Also made of olive wood, this St. Benedict cross does not include the Christian sun however and can be found here
+Also made of olive wood, this St. Benedict cross does not include the Christian sun however and can be found here.

-3) Marble Resin Cross
+3) Marble Resin Crosses

-Made from a marble resin, this wood inspired design includes a bronze colored Jesus and may be found here
+Made from a marble resin, this wood inspired design includes a bronze colored Jesus and may be found here.

-4) Stone Resin Cross
+4) Stone Resin Crosses

 Another cross made from a stone resin.
-This cross includes a skin toned Jesus and can be found here
+This cross includes a skin toned Jesus and can be found here.

-5) 14 Stations of Crucifixion Plaque
+5) 14 Stations of the Crucifixion Plaque Crosses

 This plaque holds a cross with Christ crucified upon it in its center.
 The 14 surrounding tiles depict the story of Jesus Christ being crucified and dying upon the cross for our sins.
-This piece from Jerusalem can be found here
+This piece from Jerusalem can be found here.